Verse of tabligh: Shia view

 Shia traditions relate the verse of tabligh to the Ghadir Khumm, stressing that Muhammad was concerned about implementing his divine instruction, fearing the reaction of some of his companions.
 It was only after the revelation of the verse of tabligh, which urged him to fulfill his task and ensured his safety, that Muhammad gave his sermon at the Ghadir Khumm.
 There he announced the spiritual authority (walaya) of Ali over Muslims, according to the Shia interpretation of the event.
 The divine instruction in question is specified as verse 5:55, also known as the verse of walaya, in a tradition attributed to the Shia imam Muhammad al-Baqir.

 The Shia exegete Muhammad H. Tabatabai similarly notes that the verse of tabligh evidently refers to an announcement without which the prophetic mission would have failed.
 The verse also suggests that Muhammad had delayed that announcement, perhaps fearing opposition and awaiting suitable circumstances, until his safety was assured by the verse of tabligh.
 Therefore, he argues, this matter could have not been a regular religious injunction for withholding an injunction could not have destructed Islam.
 Nor did Muhammad fear anyone in preaching the Islamic injunctions.
 For Tabatabai, this all supports the Shia traditions that link the verse of tabligh to the Ghadir Khumm and the divine investiture of Ali with spiritual authority (walaya) over Muslims therein.
+The Islamic philosopher Hossein Nasr and his coauthors view as most plausible such a link between the verse of tabligh and the events that followed the Farewell Pilgrimage, including the Ghadir Khumm.
+Their justification is that chapter (sura) five of the Quran is often associated with Muhammad's final years in Medina, while verses 1–11 of this sura are specifically linked to the Farewell Pilgrimage by many authorities.